esanolad/pdsnd_github/README.md

 ### Description
 This project is a data analytic solution of a bike sharing company in the US. </br>
-Data from three cities are currently being used while new release will feature additional cities
+Data from three cities are currently being used while new release will feature additional cities </br>
+Data are filtered based on city and dates

 ### Files used
 File used for this project are csv data from chicago, new_york and washington